Guide to Meeting & Event Planning in

 Transportation in & Around the Area

 Dubai International Airport, about 15 km (10 miles) from the city center.
-Transfer cost by taxi starts at about US$11.
+Transfer cost by taxi starts at about US$12.
+DXB welcomed 90.4 million guests in 2024, retaining its title as the world’s busiest airport for international traffic.

 Dubai World Central – Al Maktoum International Airport, about 55 km (34 miles) from the city center.
-Transfer cost by taxi starts at about US$34.
+Transfer cost by taxi starts at about US$37.

 Meeting & Event Venues